Keep your New Year’s Resolutions: Practical Advice from 5 Real Runners

 “Running should integrate into a routine, not disrupt it.
 Once you get the feel of how running will work itself into your weeks, you can adjust or modify where needed,” says Kristel Gauthier.

-In 2019, Gauthier set a resolution was to run a 10K in under 45 minutes.
+Last year Gauthier set a resolution was to run a 10K in under 45 minutes.

 “I increased my speed and interval workouts to twice a week, then built up mileage while maintaining those tempo runs,” she says.
 “I was finally able to run a 42:57 (her PB) in October.”